Fideuram Intesa Sanpaolo Private Banking S.P.A. Takes Position in Best Buy Co., Inc. $BBY

-Fideuram Intesa Sanpaolo Private Banking S.P.A. purchased a new stake in shares of Best Buy Co., Inc. (NYSE:BBY - Free Report) during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund purchased 27,340 shares of the technology retailer's stock, valued at approximately $1,830,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. bought a new stake in shares of Best Buy Co., Inc. (NYSE:BBY - Free Report) in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm bought 27,340 shares of the technology retailer's stock, valued at approximately $1,830,000.

-A number of other large investors have also made changes to their positions in BBY.
-AQR Capital Management LLC raised its holdings in shares of Best Buy by 99.8% during the third quarter.
-AQR Capital Management LLC now owns 6,997,871 shares of the technology retailer's stock valued at $525,120,000 after acquiring an additional 3,496,254 shares during the period.
-KBC Group NV grew its position in Best Buy by 293.6% during the fourth quarter.
-KBC Group NV now owns 1,052,805 shares of the technology retailer's stock valued at $70,464,000 after purchasing an additional 785,294 shares in the last quarter.
-Northwestern Mutual Wealth Management Co. grew its position in Best Buy by 14,865.2% during the fourth quarter.
-Northwestern Mutual Wealth Management Co. now owns 771,159 shares of the technology retailer's stock valued at $51,614,000 after purchasing an additional 766,006 shares in the last quarter.
-Balyasny Asset Management L.P. purchased a new position in Best Buy during the third quarter valued at approximately $55,475,000.
-Finally, Jacobs Levy Equity Management Inc. grew its position in Best Buy by 2,683.4% during the third quarter.
-Jacobs Levy Equity Management Inc. now owns 692,687 shares of the technology retailer's stock valued at $52,381,000 after purchasing an additional 667,801 shares in the last quarter.
-Institutional investors and hedge funds own 80.96% of the company's stock.
+Several other large investors have also recently made changes to their positions in the business.
+EverSource Wealth Advisors LLC increased its position in shares of Best Buy by 49.2% during the 4th quarter.
+EverSource Wealth Advisors LLC now owns 11,280 shares of the technology retailer's stock valued at $755,000 after purchasing an additional 3,718 shares during the last quarter.
+Legato Capital Management LLC purchased a new stake in shares of Best Buy during the 4th quarter valued at $2,052,000.
+Evoke Wealth LLC increased its position in shares of Best Buy by 22.6% during the 4th quarter.
+Evoke Wealth LLC now owns 5,896 shares of the technology retailer's stock valued at $400,000 after purchasing an additional 1,088 shares during the last quarter.
+Global Retirement Partners LLC increased its position in shares of Best Buy by 1,115.8% during the 4th quarter.
+Global Retirement Partners LLC now owns 16,741 shares of the technology retailer's stock valued at $1,121,000 after purchasing an additional 15,364 shares during the last quarter.
+Finally, Fi3 FINANCIAL ADVISORS LLC purchased a new stake in shares of Best Buy during the 4th quarter valued at $220,000.
+80.96% of the stock is owned by hedge funds and other institutional investors.

+In other Best Buy news, EVP Jason J. Bonfig sold 6,336 shares of the firm's stock in a transaction dated Monday, March 23rd.
+The stock was sold at an average price of $64.02, for a total value of $405,630.72.
+Following the completion of the transaction, the executive vice president owned 79,137 shares in the company, valued at $5,066,350.74.
+This trade represents a 7.41% decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Corie S. Barry sold 42,869 shares of the firm's stock in a transaction dated Monday, March 23rd.
+The stock was sold at an average price of $64.02, for a total value of $2,744,473.38.
+Following the completion of the transaction, the chief executive officer owned 523,138 shares of the company's stock, valued at approximately $33,491,294.76.
+This represents a 7.57% decrease in their position.
+The SEC filing for this sale provides additional information.
+Insiders have sold 77,247 shares of company stock worth $4,945,353 over the last quarter.
+Insiders own 0.47% of the company's stock.

 Best Buy Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 14th.
-Stockholders of record on Tuesday, March 24th were paid a $0.96 dividend.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, April 14th.
+Shareholders of record on Tuesday, March 24th were paid a $0.96 dividend.
 The ex-dividend date was Tuesday, March 24th.
-This is a positive change from Best Buy's previous quarterly dividend of $0.95.
-This represents a $3.84 dividend on an annualized basis and a dividend yield of 6.3%.
-Best Buy's dividend payout ratio is presently 76.19%.
+This represents a $3.84 annualized dividend and a yield of 6.2%.
+This is an increase from Best Buy's previous quarterly dividend of $0.95.
+Best Buy's dividend payout ratio is 76.19%.

-In other news, CFO Matthew M. Bilunas sold 11,356 shares of the business's stock in a transaction on Monday, March 23rd.
-The shares were sold at an average price of $64.02, for a total value of $727,011.12.
-Following the completion of the sale, the chief financial officer directly owned 76,884 shares in the company, valued at approximately $4,922,113.68.
-The trade was a 12.87% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Kathleen Scarlett sold 8,049 shares of the business's stock in a transaction on Monday, March 23rd.
-The stock was sold at an average price of $64.02, for a total transaction of $515,296.98.
-Following the completion of the sale, the executive vice president owned 102,669 shares of the company's stock, valued at $6,572,869.38.
-The trade was a 7.27% decrease in their ownership of the stock.
-The SEC filing for this sale provides additional information.
-Insiders sold 77,247 shares of company stock valued at $4,945,353 in the last three months.
-Company insiders own 0.47% of the company's stock.

 Wall Street Analysts Forecast Growth

-BBY has been the topic of a number of research analyst reports.
-DA Davidson set a $78.00 price objective on shares of Best Buy in a research report on Thursday, March 5th.
-The Goldman Sachs Group downgraded shares of Best Buy from a "buy" rating to a "sell" rating and set a $59.00 price objective on the stock. in a research report on Monday, April 13th.
-Jefferies Financial Group lowered their price objective on shares of Best Buy from $94.00 to $89.00 and set a "buy" rating on the stock in a research report on Monday, February 9th.
-Telsey Advisory Group lowered their price objective on shares of Best Buy from $95.00 to $80.00 and set an "outperform" rating on the stock in a research report on Wednesday, March 4th.
-Finally, Weiss Ratings downgraded shares of Best Buy from a "hold (c)" rating to a "hold (c-)" rating in a research report on Thursday, May 7th.
-Nine equities research analysts have rated the stock with a Buy rating, eleven have given a Hold rating and two have issued a Sell rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of "Hold" and a consensus target price of $70.80.
+Several brokerages have recently issued reports on BBY.
+Telsey Advisory Group decreased their target price on Best Buy from $95.00 to $80.00 and set an "outperform" rating for the company in a research report on Wednesday, March 4th.
+DA Davidson set a $78.00 price target on Best Buy in a research note on Thursday, March 5th.
+The Goldman Sachs Group downgraded Best Buy from a "buy" rating to a "sell" rating and set a $59.00 price target for the company. in a research note on Monday, April 13th.
+Wells Fargo & Company cut their price target on Best Buy from $70.00 to $60.00 and set an "equal weight" rating for the company in a research note on Thursday, May 14th.
+Finally, Morgan Stanley cut their price target on Best Buy from $76.00 to $72.00 and set an "equal weight" rating for the company in a research note on Wednesday, March 4th.
+Nine equities research analysts have rated the stock with a Buy rating, eleven have issued a Hold rating and two have assigned a Sell rating to the company's stock.
+According to MarketBeat.com, Best Buy has an average rating of "Hold" and an average target price of $70.80.

 (Free Report